 About Our High School Diploma

 Our high school diploma continues to develop the atmosphere fostered in the Primary School of a truly international and multicultural family.
-Our small size allows us to get to know students and parents better, as well as provide more individual attention where necessary.
+As one of the established international baccalaureate high schools in Singapore, our small size allows us to get to know students and parents better, as well as provide more individual attention where necessary.
 All students at ISS receive the physical, emotional and social support that compliments their studies and academic progress.

 ISS High School Diploma